Coaching or Counselling?

 Inappropriate rant

 Quite often we think things that we know are not our truth, are totally rude, un ‘PC’ and so on – things we would never dream of saying aloud but they are there, running through our mind, unwelcomed.
 They may be attached to a strong feeling we’re having and it’s all just a muddled chaotic mess in our head.
-Having a held space with someone you trust to not take offence and agree to not believe what you say can be deeply freeing, healing and helpful.
+Having a held space with someone you trust to not take offence or judge you can be deeply freeing, healing and helpful.
 A good inappropriate rant can get it all out, all of it, the good the bad and the very ugly.
 Once it’s all out often, along with a sense of relief, there can be great clarity on what is really going on for you.
 For me, this is the gold that we find behind the dirt.

 Holding space for yourself